mdzakied/evently/README.md

 # evently
-simple web app for notes a event build with laravel and talwind for styleling
+simple web app for notes a event build with laravel and talwind css for styling

 ## feature
 Login, Register and CRUD data event.